bartoszgebarowski/task-manager-api/README.md

 4. Tasks
 - As a user, I want to be able to view, edit or delete a task
-- As a user, I want to be able to create and view a all tasks
+- As a user, I want to be able to create and view all tasks

 5. Comments
 - As a user, I want to be able to view, edit or delete a comment